chargebee/chargebee-samples/payment-components/vanilla-js/README.md

 Follow the steps below to set up the Payment Components Quickstart app in your local environment:

 1. Clone this repository.
-2. Rename the file `payment-component/vanilla-js/apps/client/env.js.example` to `env.js`.
+2. Copy the file `payment-component/vanilla-js/apps/client/env.js.example` to `env.js` in the same directory.
 3. In `payment-component/vanilla-js/apps/client/env.js`:
     - Replace `your-chargebee-subdomain` with the subdomain of your Chargebee [Test site](https://www.chargebee.com/docs/2.0/sites-intro.html#test-site).
 For example, if your Chargebee Test site is `acme-test.chargebee.com`, then enter `acme-test`.
     - Replace `your-publishable-api-key` with a [publishable API](https://www.chargebee.com/docs/2.0/api_keys.html#types-of-api-keys_publishable-key) key obtained from the Chargebee web app.

-4. Rename the file `payment-component/vanilla-js/apps/server/env.js.example` to `env.js`.
+4. Copy the file `payment-component/vanilla-js/apps/server/env.js.example` to `env.js` in the same directory.
 5. In `payment-component/vanilla-js/apps/server/env.js`:
     - Replace `your-chargebee-subdomain` with the subdomain of your Chargebee Test site.
 Refer to the example in the previous step.
     - Replace `your-full-access-api-key` with a [full access API](https://www.chargebee.com/docs/2.0/api_keys.html#types-of-api-keys_full-access-key) key obtained from the Chargebee web app.